Logarithmic compactification of the Abel-Jacobi section: Introduction

 \subsection{Conventions and notation}

-Unless otherwise specified, we always work in the logarithmic category, so $T_X$ and $\Omega_X$ denote the logarithmic tangent and cotangent bundles of a logarithmic scheme $X$.
+For the most part, we work in the logarithmic category, so $T_X$ and $\Omega_X$ denote the logarithmic tangent and cotangent bundles of a logarithmic scheme $X$.
 We write $\undernorm X$ for the underlying scheme of a logarithmic scheme, so $T_{\undernorm X}$ and $\Omega_{\undernorm X}$ denote the tangent and cotangent sheaves of the scheme underlying $X$.